sporto/elm-tutorial/020_signals/mailboxes.md

 The `view` function now takes a `Signal.Address` as first argument.

-`Events.onClick address "Hello"` sets an event listener that listens for clicks on this Html element. `onClick` sends the given message to the given address each time this element is clicked.
+`Events.onClick address "Hello"` sets an event listener that listens for clicks on this Html element. `onClick` sends the given message (e.g. "Hello") to the given address each time this element is clicked.

 #### main